Hafizullah Newalpuri

 Hafizullah Newalpuri (1936–2019), also written as Hafeezullah Newalpuri, was an Indian Urdu-language prose writer, translator, researcher, and educator from Odisha.
 He authored fiction, critical essays, translations, biographies, and research-based works, and was noted for his multilingualism and literary versatility.

 Early life and education

-Hafizullah Newalpuri was born in 5 January 1936 in Newalpur which was then part of Cuttack district in Orissa (now in Jajpur district, Odisha).
+Hafizullah Newalpuri was born on 5 January 1936 in Newalpur which was then part of Cuttack district in Orissa (now in Jajpur district, Odisha).
 He completed his M.A. in Urdu at Bihar University and earned a B.Ed. from Utkal University.
 He earned an M.Phil. in 1980 from Jawaharlal Nehru University (JNU) under Mohammad Hasan with a thesis titled Mughal Tamasha ka Tajziyati Pehlu (The Analytical Aspect of Mughal Tamasha).

 In 1982, he was awarded a Ph.D. for his thesis titled Odisha Mein Urdu, under the supervision of Mohammad Hasan.
 This work was later published by the National Council for Promotion of Urdu Language (NCPUL) in 2001.